 Sake is a fermented drink from Japan.
 Its unique taste makes the rice wine more and more popular.
-But can sake be suitable for low-carb and keto due to its carbs?
+But can you drink rice wine on keto and other low-carb diets due to the carbs in sake?

 Find out in this article and more!